Kate’s Best Zucchini Pasta Recipe with Pine Nuts

 Meet your new best pasta friend.
-This Zucchini Pasta is quick and full of flavor that is ready in 20 minutes with only 7 ingredients!
+This Zucchini Pasta Recipe is quick and full of flavor that is ready in 20 minutes with only 7 ingredients!
 Vegan too.

 I will never turn down a bowl of pasta.
 It is simply what I always, always want to eat.
 Penne with spicy vodka sauce, spaghetti with pesto, angel hair with artichokes, I’m here for it.

 I especially love a pasta dish that is a bit of a surprise.
-This zucchini pasta has just that kind of magic.
+This fresh zucchini pasta has just that kind of magic.
 I picked up this recipe on a trip to Italy way back in 2017 and I’ve been making it ever since.

 What’s your favorite pasta dish?
 Please share in the comments below.